philrz/super/docs/language/expressions.md

 elements comprising the indicated range.

-If the `<value>` expression is a set, then the result is a set of elements comprising the indicated range ordered by total order of Zed values.
+If the `<value>` expression is a set, then the result is a set of elements comprising the indicated range ordered by total order of values.

 If the `<value>` expression is a string, then the result is a substring consisting of unicode code points comprising the given range.